beingfranklin/Clean-Your-Mac/README.md

 All contributions are welcome.

 ![Running the Script in the terminal.](https://raw.githubusercontent.com/beingfranklin/Clean-Your-Mac/master/screenshots/Running%20Script.png)
 You can get it up and running locally by doing the following.
-Locate the folder which contains the script and Run the following command in terminal in that folder.(Better to Copy the script into the disk)
+Locate the folder which contains the script and Run the following command in terminal in that folder.

 `sh script.sh`